WHO WE ARE

 GETTING HERE

-Your basecamp is closer than you think.
+Your Rocky Mountain Basecamp is closer than you think…

 A-Lodge Salida is located just minutes from downtown, tucked along the Arkansas River with stunning views of the surrounding mountains.
 Whether you’re arriving from Denver, Colorado Springs, or cruising in from a Southwest road trip, we’re an easy (and scenic) drive.